sunxt99/PIMCOMP-NN/README.md

 ## To compile new model

-Please note the following information if you want to compile new model using PIMCOMP-NN.
+Please note the following information if you want to compile a new model using PIMCOMP-NN.

 1. Currently operators such as CONV/Group CONV/FC/POOL/ADD/CONCAT/ReLU are supported.
 2. Specify last_node_index and last_node_output_channel_num if you choose element pipeline in ElementPipelineSchedule.cpp